Ice your horse’s legs after exercise!

 It takes *FOREVER* to ice my horse’s legs.

-Well, not really.
+- Well, not really.
 There are mountains of data on how long the optimal icing time if for horses, people, dogs, probably even turtles.
-Ice and cold therapy works to reduce the blood flow to heated and inflamed tissues.
-After about 20 minutes, the constricted blood vessels that make this happen start to open again.
-So what can you get done in 20 minutes while your horse is getting his cold therapy?
+Ice and cold therapy work to reduce the blood flow to heated and inflamed tissues.
+After about 30 to 40 minutes, the constricted blood vessels that make this happen start to open again.
+So what can you get done in that time while your horse is getting his cold therapy?

-While your horse is chillin’ and marinating in the cross ties, you have the perfect 20 minutes to supervise him while clean his bridle and saddle, brush off his saddle pads and boots, and maybe even start to polish your own boots.
-You can also organize your tack box, brush your horse down after his ride (so many benefits to grooming after exercise!!), and maybe even practice braiding.
-These are things to do anyway, why not have the company of your BFF??
+- While your horse is chillin’ and marinating in the cross ties, you have the perfect time to supervise him while clean his bridle and saddle, brush off his saddle pads and boots, and maybe even start to polish your own boots.
+You can also organize your tack box, practice braiding, brush your horse down after his ride.
+There are so many benefits to grooming after exercise.
+These are things to do anyway, why not have the company of your BFF?